-Section 6: Combined vowels – Triphthongs
+Section 6: Combined Vowels – Triphthongs

 Besides the single vowels and the diphthongs, there are also triphthongs in Vietnamese, which are made up of three letters.